Why you should audit your Google Adwords

 3rd – Is the maximum level of CPC at its optimal level?

-4th – Do my best performing ad groups get enough budget?
+4th – Do my best-performing ad groups get enough budget?

 Step Five: The Keywords

 We are starting to get to the heart of the matter.
-If this is a very interesting part, to which we want to go straight away as a good AdWords expert, we must not neglect this: This step is (almost) useless if we have not completed well those before.
-There is something to be confused between keywords, queries, negative matching (or negative keywords), match types … In short, a lot of details.
+If this is a very interesting part, to which we want to go straight away as a good AdWords expert, we must not neglect this: This step is (almost) useless if we have not completed it well before.
+There is something to be confused between keywords, queries, negative matching (or negative keywords), and match types … In short, a lot of details.

 When you go forward, do not scatter yourself in the updating of keywords.
 Write down any errors or improvements, to stay in a spirit of analysis and not of implementation (we will not tell you how to manage your time, but it is important to stay effective until the end).

-When you look at the keywords, do it within each campaign separately, focusing on the subject of the campaign, going back to the ad groups.
+When you look at the keywords, do it within each campaign separately, focusing on the subject of the campaign, and going back to the ad groups.
 By applying the objectives identified during the first stage of the audit, you will be able to judge the effectiveness of a particular keyword.

 In the case of a large campaign, look instead at sample keywords to find patterns or trends rather than trying to judge each keyword individually.
 Long sorting sessions and sample tests will allow you to pinpoint the points to be optimised.